 What is CS:GO Danger Zone?

-The mode offers the ability to play in teams of up to three players, a variety of fun utility items, and all the weapons that are synonymous with the traditional CS:GO modes.
+CSGO Danger Zone mode is the game's own attempt at a Battle Royale Mode.
+It offers the ability to play in teams of up to three players, a variety of fun utility items, and all the weapons that are synonymous with the traditional CS:GO modes.

-The later maps on offer in Danger zone have had their critics due to drops in frame rates and vision issues with the Jungle map in particular.
+The later maps such as Jungle and Sirocco on offer in the Danger Zone have had their critics due to drops in frame rates and vision issues with the Jungle map in particular.
 Though there is a great deal of love for the initial map, Blacksite.

 Danger Zone Rankings

 The ranks have a common theme of animals, getting more fearsome as you progress.
 Here’s a snapshot of all 15 Danger Zone Ranks currently available ordered from highest to lowest:

 - Sprinting Hare I

 - Sprinting Hare II

 - Wildfire Wolf